Consulta OnLine (periodico online)

 trend to open the trial beyond the original parties, especially in common law

-some typical activities of judicial inquiry of civil law courts.
-Furthermore,
+of judicial inquiry of civil law courts.
+Furthermore, the participation of

-the participation of third parties before the supranational courts seems
+third parties before the supranational courts seems particularly interesting

-particularly interesting provided that their decisions are more likely able to
+provided that their decisions are more likely able to influence the

 In such a framework, in order to open the